dreammaster38/coursera_developing_data_prods_pa/README.md

 Machine Learning from Titanic Disaster
 ======================================

 This repository contains the R code of the Shiny App *Machine Learning from Titanic Disaster*.
-You need RStudio to test it of your own.
+You need [RStudio](http://rstudio.com/) to test it of your own.
-A runable demo can be found at : [The Titanic Disaster Shiny App](http://dreammaster38.github.com/coursera_developing_data_prods_pa).
+A runable demo can be found at: [The Titanic Disaster Shiny App](https://tguenther.shinyapps.io/coursera_ddp_kaggle_titanic/).

-For further information please see directly the starting page of this demo.
+You will find further information on the starting page of this demo directly.